perinst/perinst/README.md

 - **EXE** – A React Native app that analyzes colors in real time using the device camera.
   [exe](https://github.com/perinst/exe)

+## 🌍 Open Source Contributions

+- 🛠️ **OpenCut** – Contributor to [OpenCut](https://github.com/OpenCut), an open-source project focused on [brief description of what OpenCut does—e.g., "automated video editing" or "AI-powered media processing"].
+  I’ve contributed to [specific areas like update UI/UX,feature development, etc.],.

 ## 🧠 Skills & Technologies

 - **Languages**: TypeScript, Go,